Common European Framework of Reference for Languages: ILR

+Canada

-Canada increasingly uses the CEFR in a few domains.
-CEFR-compatible exams such as the DELF/DALF (French) and the DELE (Spanish) are administered.
-Universities increasingly structure their courses around the CEFR levels.
-Larry Vandergrift of the University of Ottawa has proposed Canadian adoption of the CEFR in his report Proposal for a Common Framework of Reference for Languages for Canada published by Heritage Canada.
+As Canada increasingly uses the CEFR, Larry Vandergrift of the University of Ottawa has proposed Canadian adoption of the CEFR in his report Proposal for a Common Framework of Reference for Languages for Canada published by Canadian Heritage.
 This report contains a comparison of the CEFR to other standards in use in Canada and proposes an equivalence table.

 The resulting correspondence between the ILR and ACTFL scales disagrees with the generally accepted one.
 The ACTFL standards were developed so that Novice, Intermediate, Advanced and Superior would correspond to 0/0+, 1/1+, 2/2+ and 3/3+, respectively on the ILR scale.
 Also, the ILR and NB OPS scales do not correspond despite the fact that the latter was modelled on the former.

-A more recent document by Macdonald and Vandergrift estimates the following correspondences (for oral ability) between the Public Service Commission levels and the CEFR levels:
+A 2007 document by Macdonald and Vandergrift estimates the following correspondences (for oral ability) between the Public Service Commission levels and the CEFR levels:

 Language schools may also propose their own equivalence tables.
 For example, the Vancouver English Centre provides a comprehensive equivalence table between the various forms of the TOEFL test, the Cambridge exam, the VEC level system, and the CEFR.

 Language-specific scales

 Difficulty in aligning the CEFR with teaching programmes

-Language schools and certificate bodies evaluate their own equivalences against the framework.
-Differences of estimation have been found to exist, for example, with the same level on the PTE A, TOEFL, and IELTS, and is a cause of debate between test producers.
+Language schools and certificate bodies evaluate their equivalences against the framework.
+Differences in estimation have been found to exist, for example, with the same level on the PTE A, TOEFL, and IELTS, and is a cause of debate between test producers.